 How to Apply for Funding

-The 2026 Request for Proposals (RFP) is now closed and will reopen again in Fall 2026.
-The 2026 RFPs can be viewed at the links below.
+The 2026 Request for Proposals (RFP) process is now closed and will reopen again in Summer 2026.
+The 2026 RFPs with information packets can be viewed at the links below.
 Please note that the terms of RFPs are subject to change on an annual basis.

 Who is eligible to receive a grant?